ellmetha/django-precise-bbcode/README.rst

 And more...
 ***********

-Head over to the `documentation <http://django-precise-bbcode.readthedocs.org/en/latest/>`_ for all the details on how to use the BBCode parser and how to define custom BBcode tags and smilies.
+Head over to the `documentation <http://django-precise-bbcode.readthedocs.org/en/latest/>`_ for all the details on how to use the BBCode parser and how to define custom BBcode tags, placeholders and smilies.

 Author
 ------